 Microsoft’s LinkedIn networking platform revealed that at least 25 employees of the mixed reality division have left the company to join rival Meta, which owns Facebook.
 The Wall Street Journal stated that more than 100 employees have defected from Microsoft’s mixed reality business within the past year alone, with many of those departures landing new jobs at Meta.

 As Microsoft tightens its budget around its long-term investment into the metaverse, the company may be changing strategies.
 Unlike Google Glass, an early augmented reality pioneer that flopped, Microsoft had positioned HoloLens as an enterprise tool rather than a consumer product.
-Those who favor Microsoft’s focus on software instead of hardware, including Microsoft CEO Satya Nadella, want the company to transition to building the metaverse for consumers, rather than businesses and the military.
+Those who favor Microsoft’s focus on software instead of hardware, including Microsoft CEO Satya Nadella, want the company to transition to building the

 Microsoft’s early fumbles with the new augmented reality computing platform and overall uncertainty with the metaverse could also be challenges for Apple, which is widely believed to be working on its own augmented reality headset.
 Microsoft had actually poached Ruben Caballero, Apple’s former vice president of engineering, in 2020 to give it an edge, but it seems that Microsoft’s first-to-market plans may not be paying off.
-Even Facebook parent Meta remains ambivalent about the metaverse in the near term despite a company reorganization that resulted in a new name that shows an increase focus on the metaverse.
+Even Facebook parent Meta remains ambivalent about the

 This report has been updated with comments from Microsoft’s HoloLens lead developer Alex Kipman.